The Best One-Day Great Ocean Road Self-Drive Tour Itinerary

 Depart – 9.30 am

-The Lorne Visitor Centre (on the left as you enter the town and opposite the colorful lady sculptures) is worth a visit to see ‘The Great Ocean Road Story’ – a stunning display of photos and history.
+The Lorne Visitor Centre (on the left as you enter the town and opposite the colourful lady sculptures) is worth a visit to see ‘The Great Ocean Road Story’ – a stunning display of photos and history.

-Parking in peak season for long vehicles is difficult, do not try to find parking up behind Lorne as the streets are really steep.
+Parking in peak season for long vehicles is difficult; do not try to find parking up behind Lorne, as the streets are really steep.
 The lower parking area opposite the petrol station is the best option.

 We have allowed 30 minutes to visit this funky town on a one-day drive.
-Do not dawdle too long… there is still a long way to go to reach the 12 Apostles!
+Do not dawdle too long… There is still a long way to go to reach the 12 Apostles!

 Could you manage 2 -3 days for this drive?
 Stay overnight in beautiful Lorne!
 Walk the trail to the stunning Erskine Falls, swim in the sea baths, or maybe learn to surf… Discover more about what there is to see and do in Lorne…